FedGridShield/FedGridShield/README.md

 In this repo, we introduce a scalable framework, FedGridShield, for studying attacks and defenses in federated learning for smart grid systems.

+📢 Update: Our Paper has been accepted at ACM Transactions on Cyber-Physical Systems！

 ## Dataset Describption

 We provide two datasets in our framework as examples.